Optimization

 YouTubeVideo('CqYJhPOFPGk', width = "560", height = "315")

-• To build intuition, we first focus on the unconstrained, one-dimensional case, where we aim to find the minimum of a function $f(x)$ without constraints.
+To build foundational intuition for optimization, we begin with the unconstrained, one-dimensional case, where the objective is to find the minimum of a function $f(x)$ without any constraints.

 $$ \nabla _x f(x^*) = 0$$